-Quick Summary: Ellevest is a robo-advisor service primarily created to serve women by providing investing, coaching, retirement, and banking solutions, and allowing women to manage their money wisely.
+Bottom Line: Ellevest is a fintech company offering services to women.
+Ellevest provides its users with an array of financial services, including investing, coaching, retirement, and banking solutions.
 The company’s investment approach relies on time-tested portfolio allocation strategies.

 What is Ellevest?

-Ellevest is a robo-advisor, which means that they offer an investment advisory along with money management solutions by using computer algorithms that determine the best course of action and portfolio allocations for each of their clients.
+Ellevest is an automated digital investment platform, which means that they offer investment advisory along with money management solutions by using computer algorithms that determine the best course of action and portfolio allocations for each of their clients.